robisim74/angular-l10n/doc/spec.md

 <p localeCurrency>{{ value }}</p>
 <p localeCurrency="1.2-2" [symbol]="true">{{ value }}</p>
 ```
 *N.B.
+You can dynamically change attributes, parameters and expressions values.
 If you use in the component only the directives and not the pipes,
 you don't need to import services and extend `Translation` or `Localization` class.*

 ### <a name="3.3"/>3.3 Getting the translation in component class